The Encyclopedia of American Songs and Musicals

 14 Trained violonist, Bert Lown (White Plains (NY) 1903 – Portland (OR) 1962) leads in 1930 the Biltmore Hotel Orchestra based in New York.
 His elegant musical style enlivens brilliantly the dancing parties in society.
 He has already recorded many hits of the moment for Victor Records including the famous Bye Bye Blues that he introduced himself in 1925.
 The vocalist Elmer Feldkamp performs Blue is the night.

 Luis Russell (Careening Clay (Panama) 1902 – New York 1962) - Poor Lil me – Born in Panama, he learns during his childhood to play the piano, the violin and the trombone under the direction of his father, a music teacher.
 He is fifteen years old when he begins to accompany in the piano the silent movies screened at the local theater but destiny really smiles when he wins the lottery and buys a one-way ticket to New Orleans.
-He makes it the apprenticeship of jazz and follows the great migration that drives him to Chicago where he joins the orchestra of King Oliver.
-Then he moves to New York where he forms in 1927 his own band.
+He makes it the apprenticeship of jazz and follows the great migration that drives him to Chicago where he joins King Oliver's orchestra.
+Then he moves to New York where he starts his own band in 1927.
 He finds therefore to play occasionnally

 with renowned jazz musicians like Jelly Roll Morton, Red Allen or Louis Armstrong when they record in studio.

 15 Trained violonist, Leo Reisman (Boston (MA) 1897 – Miami (FL) 1961) takes as early as 1918 the direction of his own band.
-He does not really adhere to the style jazz, preferring to confine in dance music.
-Concerned about the effect and elegance, he is one of the most wanted leaders to accompany the productions of Broadway as in particular the famous Puttin' on the Ritz.
+He does not really adhere to the jazz style, preferring to confine in dance music.
+Concerned about the effect and elegance, he is one of the most wanted leaders to accompany the big productions of Broadway as in particular the famous Puttin' on the Ritz.

 Having held the baton from the age of 15 years, Isham Jones (Colton (OH) 1891 - Hollywood (FL) 1956) is already in the time a stage veteran.
 He is recognized as an experimented bandleader but especially a bold arranger.
 The fact that his repertoire is mainly devoted to the dance music does not prevent him from attracting talented young musicians as Benny Goodman or Woody Herman, among others.